Cray-HPE/cray-product-catalog-core/README.md

 Kubernetes cluster by an actor that has permissions to read and update config maps in the namespace that is configured.

-Additionally, this repository provides the `cray-product-catalog` config map, which is managed by the cray-product-catalog Helm chart.

 ## Getting Started

 The main use case for cray-product-catalog is for a product to add install-time